veggiemonk/awesome-docker/README.md

 ## Continuous Integration / Continuous Delivery

+* [Awesome-ciandcd](https://github.com/ciandcd/awesome-ciandcd) Not specific to docker but relevant.
 * [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery by [@harbur](https://github.com/harbur)
 * [CircleCI](https://circleci.com/) - Push or pull Docker images from your build environment, or build and run containers right on CircleCI.
 * [CodeFresh](https://codefresh.io) - Accelerate your transition to Docker containers